WVURAIL/dspira/labs/01/README.md

 Restart Computer to make all the changes work.

-PLug in the box into the USB port.
+Plug in the box into the USB port.
 Open terminal and type ``airspy_info``.
-It woudl spit out all the hardware info.
+It should display some hardware info about the device.

 *For other hardware devices in the ``~/gnuradio/src/`` directory are drivers for them.
 Move into them and follow similar procedure as mentioned above.
 Look for the correct for each ``.rules`` files in their directory and copy it into ``/etc/udev/rules.d/``*